Active Transportation and Micromobility

 Photo of people riding bikes.

-Active transportation is human-powered mobility, such as biking, walking, or rolling.
-Active transportation directly replaces motor vehicle miles traveled, so these modes are effective at conserving fuel, reducing vehicle emissions, bridging the first- and last-mile gap, and improving individual and public health.
-Bicycles, electric bikes, wheelchairs, scooters, and even walking are all considered active transportation.
+Active transportation is human-powered mobility, such as biking or walking.
+Active transportation directly replaces motor vehicle miles traveled, so these modes are effective at reducing vehicle emissions, bridging the first- and last-mile gap, conserving fuel, and improving individual and public health.
+Bicycles, electric bikes, wheelchairs, scooters, skateboards, and even walking are all considered active transportation.

 Providing maps of cyclist-friendly routes, bike share stations, and supporting infrastructure is another way to facilitate bike riding.
 An example is the Denver Regional Bicycle Map.